 Establish your key performance indicators for measurement.
 Use an analytics solution such as Google Analytics to measure visits, conversions, goals and revenue (if you are selling online).
 Link Google Analytics and Google Search Console for more data.

-FURTHER READING OR VIDEOS WITH BEST SEO FOR RESTAURANTS TIPS
+FURTHER READING OR VIDEOS WITH THE BEST SEO FOR RESTAURANTS TIPS

 I hope this gives you a good starting point to improve your restaurant’s visibility online.
 If you are looking for restaurant SEO services, Contact me today!